kennedykwangari/kennedykwangari.github.io/pages/talks.md

 I’m grateful for every opportunity to share my work.
 I can talk about:

-1. Natural Language Processing for Kenyan Languages
+1. Neural Machine Translation for Kenyan Low-Resourced Languages
-2. Production of Machine Learning Systems at scale.
+2. Developer relations, building and supporting inclusive technology ecosystems
-3. Artificial Intelligence, and Data Science Developer Relations, Advocacy, and Tech Developer Community Ecosystems Building
+3. Data product management
-4. TensorFlow, PyTorch, and high-level frameworks
+4. Time Series Forecasting

-**Selected list of Public Speaking Talks, Workshops, Conferences, and Presentations at large Technology/ Machine Learning/ Data Science Conferences, practical workshops, and meetups to share our knowledge, expertise and thoughts with the data science community**
+### Selected List of Public Speaking Talks, Workshops, Conferences, and Presentations at Technology/ Machine Learning/ Data Science Conferences and Meetups to share our knowledge, expertise, and thoughts with the data science community

 - [**The UNDP Data-driven policy and development in Africa borderlands**](https://www.undp.org/africa/africa-borderlands-centre/blog/data-driven-policy-and-development-africa-borderlands)